-Yes, and wouldn’t it be lovely if we could hear from those women?
-Instead of just the men, you know, it would be lovely if we could all hear their stories and their wisdom and their insights, you know?
-I think it’s beneficial to all of us to hear all the stories.
+Hahaha!
+You know, I don’t say that this is a battle of the sexes.
+Both men and women are equally as creative and equally have their opinions and their magic, and we should see each side.
+Why only see one side if you can see two?
+And I can almost guarantee as I said, it’s a woman that influences a man, so let’s hear from those women!
+Wouldn’t it be lovely if we could hear from those women?
+Instead of just the men, it would be lovely if we could all hear their stories and their wisdom and their insights, I think it’s beneficial to all of us to hear all the stories.
 I noticed for men and women things change when they have children, and especially when they have daughters – if you have a daughter, the idea that she won’t be heard is not a good idea, this is why you need to teach children that they all have something to say.
 And I think we also need to learn from children because they don’t have those limitations.
 They listen to each other.
-I think we can learn a lot from children.
-You know they haven’t been affected by the world and they’re just interested in it… interesting things and interesting people.
+I think we can learn a lot from children, they haven’t been affected by the world and they’re just interested in it… interesting things and interesting people.

 Brexit is a mess.
 Yeah, the worst idea ever.
 Oh, no. A terrible, terrible idea and it’s not good.
 It comes from a very negative place.
 Not good.
 No, not at all.

-What are the main differences between Irish and British music, in your opinion?
+Is there any difference between Irish and British music, in your opinion?

 How do you cope with that?

-Haha, you know, it’s funny that a lot of the English musicians that I like here are second-generation Irish.
-So you know, the Oasis, they’re from Irish parents.
+Sometimes I do, sometimes I don’t.
+It’s funny that a lot of the English musicians that I like are second-generation Irish.
+Oasis are from Irish parents.
 Ronnie Wood has an Irish family.
-Morrissey – his mother is Irish, The Sex Pistols, they’re half Irish.
+Morrissey – his mother is Irish, The Sex Pistols, they’re half-Irish.
 So it’s very strange that so much of the English music comes from Irish families in England.
-So they must have felt the need to create music.
-I say they were probably brought up with music in their family life, you know?
+They must have felt the need to create music.
+I say they were probably brought up with music in their family life.

 I think they don’t have much to do with music.
 I think they are fun TV shows but I don’t think they’re anything to do with music at all.
 And I think they’re mostly to do with the judges and less to do with the contestants.
 It’s a good career move for a judge.
 I’m not blaming anybody for doing it.
 That’s okay.
 But I do think for the contestants to think that they’re gonna go on there and have a music career is naïve.
-Maybe one out of every 100s might do, sometimes that happens.
+Maybe one out of every hundred might do, sometimes that happens.
 But I think mostly, it is to have with making throwaway TV, easy-to-watch TV.
 And it’s entertaining.
 But I think it doesn’t nurture creativity and I certainly don’t think it does nurture the contestants.

+I enjoyed chatting with you.
+And thank you very much for taking the time!
 I hope you have a wonderful day.
 And I hope you change some of your book collection.

 Do you read poetry?

 If you like Oscar Wilde, then you have very good taste in writing.
 He was a phenomenal writer.
-A good one you maybe can start with – because she’s very easy to relate to – is Rupi Kaur.
+A good one you can maybe start with – because she’s very easy to relate to – is Rupi Kaur.
 She’s a very, very nice poet.
 Very, very emotive.
 She’s fabulous.
-It’s a good start, and then you can go from there.
+It’s a good start, and then you can go from there!